ionide/ionide.github.io/content/Libraries/fsanalyzers.md

 ### Analyzer Requirements

-Analyzers are .NET core class libraries and they are distributed as such.
+Analyzers are .NET Core class libraries and they are distributed as such.
 However, since the SDK relies on dynamically loading the analyzers during runtime, there are some requirements to get them to work properly:
  - The analyzer class library has to target the `netcoreapp2.0` framework
  - The analyzer has to reference the latest `FSharp.Analyzers.SDK` (at least the version used by FsAutoComplete which is subsequently used by Ionide)